 I live in a community of weather-watchers.

 Before the sun rises and its pale light peers over the trees, they watch.
 After the barn owl swallows the skin and bones of her midnight meal, they worry.
 When a trip to town leads to meeting a fellow weather-watcher, they talk.
 They watch and they worry and they talk about the rain or the heat or the cold.
 They behave this way because they must plan.

-Four years, four months, and twelve days … I know, but I don’t keep count.
-It’s just one of those motionless mornings when the sun’s not yet shining and thoughts spin like a whirlwind before they fall down, tired.
+Four years, four months, twelve days … I know, but I don’t keep count.
+It’s just one of those motionless mornings when the sun’s not yet shining and thoughts spin until they fall down, tired.

 Second grade has been hard on her- making new friends, writing cursive letters, memorizing times-tables.
 Yet, every Friday she comes home with gold stars and smiley faces on her work.
-When the morning bell rang the first day she told her teacher that she wanted to be called Belle.
+When the morning bell rang on the first day she told her teacher that she wanted to be called Belle.

 The wedding was fine, as far as weddings go.
-I was asked to take a picture of two smiling couples standing in front of a big evergreen.
+I was asked to take a picture of two smiling couples standing in front of a big evergreen tree.
 It was blurry around the edges, but they nodded: “Yeah, that is great.”